Boston Latin Academy: History

 94% of its graduating students go on to attend four-year colleges.
 In 2010 Boston Latin Academy received a Silver Medal as one of the top public high schools in the nation by U.S. News & World Report.

-Admissions

-Entrance is allowed in the 7th and 9th grades.
-To gain admission to BLA, a student must be a resident of Boston and must take the ISEE test, at the Middle, or Upper Level.
-Admission is granted based on the student's grade point average (GPA) and ISEE Score, with equal weight given to both.
+Locations

 Heads of School

-The title of the school’s chief administrator was changed from "Headmaster" to "Head of School" during the 2020-2021 school year.
+The title of the school's chief administrator was changed from "Headmaster" to "Head of School" during the 2020–2021 school year.